robertwenner/comics/doc/templates.md

 - converting  data to [HTML](http://www.template-toolkit.org/docs/manual/Filters.html#section_html)

-For example, you could use a simple template to generate a HTML page for each comic:
+For example, you could use a simple template to generate an HTML page for each comic:

 ```html